ppillot/biomsalign/README.md

     }).then(result => console.log(result))
 ```

-### gapopen

-Gap open penalty (a negative number).
+- `gapopen` Gap open penalty (a negative number).
 If not provided, it is set based on the sequence type.

-### gapextend

-Gap extend penalty (a negative number).
+- `gapextend` Gap extend penalty (a negative number).
 If not provided, it is set based on the sequence type.

-### matrix

-Substitution score matrix as an array of number array.
+- `matrix` Substitution score matrix as an array of number array.
 Cells are sorted by amino acid 1 letter code rank (A, C, D, E,...).
 If not provided, it is set based on the sequence type.

-### method

-Alignment method.
+- `method` (default `"auto"`) Alignment method.
 By default, the method is set based on the sequences length.
   For sizes greater than 1600 residues, the diagonal based heuristics is used.
 For shorter sequences a complete Needleman-Wunsch alignment is performed.

-- `auto` default value
+  - `"auto"` default value
-- `complete` computes an optimal alignment using Needleman-Wunsch algorithm.
+  - `"complete"` computes an optimal alignment using Needleman-Wunsch algorithm.
 This can be slow and take a lot of memory for long sequences.
-- `diag` computes an alignment by first finding common segments between sequences (called diagonals) and then
+  - `"diag"` computes an alignment by first finding common segments between sequences (called diagonals) and then
     computing the missing segments using NW algorithm.

-### type

-Sequence type.
-Can be `amino`, `nucleic` or `auto` when auto-detected.
+- `type` (default `"auto"`) Sequence type.
+Can be `"amino"`, `"nucleic"` or `"auto"` when auto-detected.
 BioMSA encodes non-canonical residues randomly.
 For example 'B' in a protein sequence which could be "Asn" or "Asp" will be encoded randomly as one of these amino-acids.

-### gapchar

-Character to use in the aligned sequences to represent a gap.
-By default `-` (hyphen) is used.
+- `gapchar` (default `"-"`) Character to use in the aligned sequences to represent a gap.

-### debug

-Boolean.
+- `debug` (default `false`) Boolean.
 Set to true to report some debugging information to the javascript console.

 ## Features